ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

    A [group](https://docs.gitlab.com/user/group/){: external} is a collection of related projects.
 The group name is part of the URL path of a project.
 For example, for the project url `https://us-south.git.cloud.ibm.com/my-group/my-project`, the group is `my-group`.
 If you created a project under a [personal namespace](https://docs.gitlab.com/user/namespace/){: external}, you can either [move your personal project to a group](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external}, or [convert your personal namespace into a group](https://docs.gitlab.com/tutorials/convert_personal_namespace_to_group/){: external}.
 It is recommended that you store projects in groups, as they allow multiple administrators and allow better continuity of a project over time.

+   To move your projects from your personal namespace to a group:

+   1. Follow the steps in the GitLab documentation to [create a new group and transfer projects to it](https://docs.gitlab.com/tutorials/move_personal_project_to_group/){: external}.
+   1. For each tool integration in your toolchain(s) referencing the project's repo url, update the tool integration by selecting **Configure** in the tool integration menu, and update the **Repository URL** field to the new URL with your new group name.
+Save the integration.
+   1. If your Tekton pipelines refer to pipeline definitions in any of these repos, update the definitions to use the new repo URLs.
+   1. If you have **Git** type triggers in your pipelines for moved repos, update and re-save the triggers to recreate the webhooks that trigger the pipelines.
+   1. Similarly, update any other references to the repo urls in your deployment scripts, configuration, pipeline environment properties, etc.

 1. For each group, run the `copy-project-group` command from [@ibm-cloud/cd-tools](https://www.npmjs.com/package/@ibm-cloud/cd-tools){: external} to copy the group to the new region.

    For example, the following command copies the group `my-group` and all its projects from the `us-east` (Washington DC) region to the `us-south` (Dallas) region using the personal access tokens (PATs) provided.